strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= .4 =
+* NOTE: Skipped up to version .4 to match version increments from before we added the readme.
+* BUG FIX: Fixed some warnings.
+* BUG FIX: pmprommpu_addMembershipLevel() now accepts level arrays as well as objects.
+* BUG FIX: Removed unnecessary backticks from SQL that would break the query on some MySQL setups.
+* BUG FIX: Fixed broken delete button.

 = .1.1 =
 * BUG/FIX: Fixed warnings when adding a level to a user through the edit user page in the dashboard.